lipido/kargos/README.md

 ## What is implemented

-- Basic menu level.
+- Basic menu level (no nesting)
 - "href" attribute.
 - "bash" attribute.
 - "size" attribute.
+- "refresh" attribute.
 - "iconName" attribute (it should be a valid KDE icon name)
 - HTML support.
 Only the subset [supported by QML](http://doc.qt.io/qt-5/richtext-html-subset.html).
 - Interval detection on the command filename.
+A custom interval option is available.

 ## Installation